bugbearnft/bugbear/README.md

 ### What is the meaning of Bugbear?
 - When you buy a Bugbear, you’re not simply buying an avatar or a provably rare piece of art.
 You are gaining membership access to a club whose benefits and offerings will increase over time.
 Bugbear can serve as your digital identity, and open digital doors for you.

+### What is the whitelist premint and mint price?
+- premint is 2SOL, mint is 4 SOL

 # Join our Discord server

 share your ideas or just say hi over [on Discord](https://discord.gg/QQpA5snRqf).